|eBook by Tom Leksey

 Figure 8.
 Average scenario for determining the volume’s appearance

-Note 3.
-The probability of price reversal from the LR at the first return based on the availability of locked-in open positions, against the prevailing volume of which it is profitable for the market maker to quote or maintain the price (Chapter 1.5).
+Trend Preference - the probability of price reversal from the locked-in range upon return based on the availability of locked-in open positions, against the prevailing volume of which it is profitable for the market maker to quote or maintain the price (Chapter 1.5).

 TPSL level breakout and price return to LR.